mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step16.md

 `kubectl get pod nginx --show-labels`{{execute}}

-Alternatively, you can use the `kubectl edit` command to manually edit  the resource.
+Alternatively, you can use the `kubectl edit pod nginx` command  an d manually edit the .metada.label.env, them save it.